gumaerc-testorg/res.21g-01-spring-2010/content/pages/hiragana/hiragana-exercise-sheet-listening-4.md

 parent_uid: 1e31ae55-033d-5bae-d2e0-816ad12b6dea
 title: 'Hiragana Exercise Sheet - Listening #4'
 uid: 97b56cb6-3d95-4eb7-59dd-267712222c6c
+video_files:
+  video_thumbnail_file: null
+video_metadata:
+  youtube_id: null
 ---

 Click on the audio file after each word or phrase to hear it pronounced.
-All pronunciation recordings for this section are available to download here: ([ZIP - 1.6MB]({{< baseurl >}}/resources/ex4)) (This ZIP file contains: 26 .mov files.)
+All pronunciation recordings for this section are available to download here: ({{% resource_link 96a8bce0-ac86-a236-526d-87a49fcdb869 "ZIP - 1.6MB" %}}) (This ZIP file contains: 26 .mov files.)

 Section A
 ---------